Thapashvin07/Unity-Projects/Unity_Assignment/README.md

 * A camera specially for rendering 3d model has been created with a separate layer ProductView and a render texture of 512x512 has been used for that camera.
 * ProductSearch used a very standard approach of searching with matching name and category.
 * Downloaded icons and uploaded to my GitHub and downloading it from there using TextureCacher.
+* Have checked in different resolutions and aspects and in several android simulators and it works 90% without issue.